Mozilla Archive Format

-The extension supported versions of Firefox from 2007 to 2018 but not later, and there are no plans to update it.
+The extension supported versions of Firefox from 2007 to 2017 but not later, and there are no plans to update it.
 It continued to be supported in Cyberfox and Waterfox, forks of Firefox that try to keep features removed from Firefox like the traditional extension API.
 Browser extension WebScrapBook (with assistant PyWebScrapBook), available for Firefox 57+ and Chromium-based browsers, supports saving and opening MAFF files.
 Pale Moon extension MozArchiver, a fork of the original extension, provides the same support for Pale Moon 26.0 and newer.

 Existing files in the discontinued .maff format can be accessed by extracting the internal folders and files with an unarchiver such as 7-Zip.
-It also allows for automatic processing, e.g. as ZIP-type in local search machines (like DocFetcher).
-Pale Moon allows .maff files to be opened in MS Windows.
+It also allows for automatic processing, e.g. as Zip-type in local search machines (like DocFetcher).
+Pale Moon allows .maff files to be opened in Microsoft Windows.

 Format licensing

 MAFF is an open file format.
 The file format specification is published.